Help for young people with SEND to find work

-Wecil a charity based in Bristol provide are committed to supporting disabled people to find and sustain work if they have the capacity to do so.
+Wecil a charity based in Bristol are committed to supporting disabled people to find and sustain work if they have the capacity to do so.

 Specialist Employability Support is a scheme that provides mentoring and training to help you into work if you are disabled.
 You can apply if you cannot get the specialist help you need from other government programmes such as Access to Work.
-To apply for an assessment, you contact your local job centre plus.
+To apply for an assessment, contact your local job centre plus.

 Further information is available on our article about other government programs such as Access to work and work related benefits.

 It is against the law for employers to discriminate against you due to a disability - The Equality Act 2010 protects you from this and also states that an employer has a duty to make ‘reasonable adjustments’ to avoid you being put at a disadvantage in the workplace compared to non-disabled people.